tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 All coding models will be interaction models[^robotics].

-[^robotics]: I think the first human-level robotics model will also be interaction models.
+[^robotics]: I think the first human-level robotics model will also be an interaction model.

 ## Footnotes